 8:30 - Breakfast

-Workshop Notes: Our motto for this weekend is: “Peace, Permission, and Productivity.”
-With that in mind we ask that you refrain from conversation outside of your private room until 8:30 each morning, and respect one another’s desire just to be with the page all throughout the day.
+Workshop Notes: Our motto for the weekend is: “Peace, Permission, and Productivity.”
+With that in mind we ask that you are mindful of each other’s needs for solitude and refrain from conversation outside of your private room until 8:30 each morning, and respect one another’s desire just to be with the page all throughout the day.
 Keep conversations on board muted please.

 · Feel free to explore the area, walk the trails, and/or wander the streets of Brownville during free time.

-· During Free Time both Karen and/or Amy will be available to discuss specific projects that you’re working on.
+· Weather permitting Karen will be available for walk and talks with anyone want to discuss specific projects that you’re working on.